cyberphone/doc/payments/spc-security-model.md

 user to activate the associated authenticator.
 Issues:
 - Fairly complex **Merchant** API.
-- Potentially brittle due to the complex server arrangement required.

 ## Comparison With EMV
 Apart from the fact that EMV is the "Gold Standard" for payments